a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/06. Objects and Classes - Lab/README.txt

 Write a Function That Receives Name, LastName, HairColor and Sets Them to an Object.
 Convert the object to JSON string and print it.

+05. Cats
+Write a function that receives array of strings in the following format '{cat name} {age}'.
+Create a Cat class that receives in the constructor the name and the age parsed from the input.
+It should also have a function named "meow" that will print "{cat name}, age {age} says Meow" on the console.
+For each of the strings provided you must create a cat object.